Geometry of polarised varieties

 \subsection{Pseudo-effective threshold of nef and big divisors}

 The following lemma proves to be useful in many places in this paper.
 Its proof in dimension $d$ relies on the BAB [\ref{B-BAB}, Theorem 1.1] in dimension $d$.

 \begin{lem} Let $d$ be a natural number and $\epsilon,\delta$ be positive real numbers.
 Then there is a natural number $l$ depending only on $d,\epsilon,\delta$ satisfying the following.
-Assume \begin{itemize} \item $X$ is a $\epsilon$-lc variety of dimension $d$,
+Assume \begin{itemize} \item $X$ is an $\epsilon$-lc variety of dimension $d$,

 \item $X\to Z$ is a contraction,

 \item $N$ is an $\R$-divisor on $X$ which is nef and big over $Z$, and

 \item $N=E+R$ where $E$ is integral and pseudo-effective over $Z$ and $R\ge 0$ with coefficients in $\{0\}\cup [\delta,\infty)$. \end{itemize} Then $K_X+lN$ is big over $Z$. \end{lem} \begin{proof} Taking a $\Q$-factorialisation we can assume $X$ is $\Q$-factorial.
 Let $t$ be the smallest non-negative real number such that $K_X+tN$ is pseudo-effective over $Z$.
 It is enough to show $t$ is bounded from above because $K_X+\lceil {(t+1)}\rceil N$ is big over $Z$.
 In particular, we can assume $t>0$.